qihs-dataquality/dataquieRLauncher/README.md

 The launcher underlies the same license conditions as the `dataquieR` package, i.e.,	the "BSD 2-clause license", see [below](#license).

-# Autobuilds

-Autobuilds will be enabled, once the [Dockerfile](https://gitlab.com/libreumg/internal/dataquierlauncher/-/blob/master/Dockerfile) becomes publicly available, planned for the last quarter of 2023 as of writing this (July, 20th 2023).

 # License

 ```